liuchengxu/vim-clap/README.md

 Plug 'liuchengxu/vim-clap', { 'do': has('win32') ? 'cargo build --release' : 'make' }
 ```

-Using the `do` hook for installing the Rust binary automatically is recommended.
+It's recommended to install the Rust binary automatically via the `do` hook.
 If that does not work for you, please refer to [INSTALL.md](INSTALL.md) for installing it manually.

 ## Usage